RedrootDEV/AKC-Anti-Keyboard-Chattering/README.md

 - **debugMode**: If `true`, detailed debug information will be logged.
 - **keyThresholds**: A dictionary of custom debounce thresholds for specific keys.
 Use key names like `"VK_NUMPAD3"`, `"VK_A"`, etc.
 - **pauseProcesses**: A list of processes that will trigger the application to pause if they are running.
 If one of the listed processes is active, the application will pause.
+- **monitorInterval**: The interval (in milliseconds) at which the application checks for running processes that may trigger the pause mode.
+If one of the processes listed in pauseProcesses is found to be active, the application will pause.
+This interval determines how frequently the check is performed.

 > **Note**: The **process-pause feature** is particularly useful for online games, such as **VALORANT** or **Fortnite**, where anti-cheat systems may mistakenly flag AKC as suspicious behavior.
 Pausing the application while these processes are running ensures that the anti-cheat systems do not interfere.